dtrelogan/react-formstate/docs/validationWiring.md

 ### asynchronous validation

-All validation functions documented in this section are intended to be callbacks for the framework generated event handler.
+All validation functions documented in this section are intended to be callbacks for the standard event handler.
 They should be *synchronous*.
 Asynchronous validation should instead override the event handler.
 An example is provided [here](/docs/asyncExample.md)